civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/components.md

 Look at `components/01-atoms/demo-button` for the example.

-It is made up of four files:
+It is made up of four annotated files:
 - `demo-button.js` - JS library for the component
 - `demo-button.scss` - SCSS styles for the component
 - `demo-button.stories.js` - storybook story for the component (so it appears in storybook)